 This party is squarely focused on invigorating its base and newfound supporters for the 2019 federal election.
 The action thus far provides a glimpse into the next 18 months on the federal scene.
 The tone of the convention is that of a party ready to defend its record.
 The Liberal Party knows its strengths: social issues, inclusive messaging, and a strong base of supporters.
 They will attempt to frame the “ballot question” around these areas in 2019, allowing them to play to their strengths.

-Written by Fernando Melo, former Consultant, NATIONAL Public Relations
+Former Consultant, NATIONAL Public Relations